microsoft/MixedRealityToolkit-Unity/Documentation/README_MRTKStandardShader.md

 1. Depth Write - should be disabled for outline materials to make sure the outline does not prevent other objects from rendering.
 2. Vertex Extrusion - needs to be enabled to render the outline.
 3. Use Smooth Normals - this setting is optional for some meshes.
 Extrusion occurs by moving a vertex along a vertex normal, on some meshes extruding along the default normals will cause discontinuities in the outline.
-To fix these discontinuities you can check this box to use another set of smoothed normals which get generated by [**MeshSmoother.cs**](xref:Microsoft.MixedReality.Toolkit.Utilities.MeshSmoother)
+To fix these discontinuities you can check this box to use another set of smoothed normals which get generated by [`MeshSmoother.cs`](xref:Microsoft.MixedReality.Toolkit.Utilities.MeshSmoother)

-[**MeshSmoother.cs**](xref:Microsoft.MixedReality.Toolkit.Utilities.MeshSmoother) is a component which can be used to automatically generate smoothed normals on a mesh.
+[`MeshSmoother.cs`](xref:Microsoft.MixedReality.Toolkit.Utilities.MeshSmoother) is a component which can be used to automatically generate smoothed normals on a mesh.
 This method groups vertices in a mesh that share the same location in space then averages the normals of those vertices.
 This process creates a copy of the underlying mesh and should be used only when required.

 <img src="../Documentation/Images/MRTKStandardShader/MRTK_SmoothNormals.jpg" width="450">

-1. Smooth normals generated via [**MeshSmoother.cs**](xref:Microsoft.MixedReality.Toolkit.Utilities.MeshSmoother).
+1. Smooth normals generated via [`MeshSmoother.cs`](xref:Microsoft.MixedReality.Toolkit.Utilities.MeshSmoother).
-2. Defualt normals used, notice the artifacts around the cube corners.
+2. Default normals used, notice the artifacts around the cube corners.

 ### Stencil Testing